nyarly/blog/_drafts/application-and-libraries-a-pattern.md

 libraries, but once resolved becomes a simple list of pairs like `(library, precise version)`.

+The author of the **application** has the ultimate right and responsibility to determine the versions of libraries their application uses.
+Automatic resolution should ease this process, not subvert it.
+The **user** of an application, regardless of their technical savvy, should never have to determine the versions of libraries their software uses.

 In order to accomplish this, an application's desired libraries should be enumerated, complete with versioning, and a tool used to attempt to resolve the versions required.
 Failed resolutions should be reported to the user, but otherwise the resolved precise versions should be recorded.
 The execution context should rely on the precise versions.

+## Antipatterns

 Multiple versions of a single library within an application is an anti-pattern (or at least counter-indicated by this pattern).
-At the very least, there's the existant chance that data returned by one version of a library might be passed back into the interface of a different version.
+At the very least,
+there's the existant chance that data returned by one version of a library might be passed back into the interface of a different version.
 The clients of the differing libraries would be acting in best possible faith, and the libraries themselves might have acted in best integrity with regards to versioning their interfaces.
-The resulting bugs are difficult to locate, hard to resolve, and would be completely the fault of the packaging system.
+The resulting bugs are difficult to locate, hard to resolve, and are completely the fault of the packaging system.

 Resolving library versions at runtime is also suspect.
 Versioning policy is an excellent idea.
 It's absurd to suggest that every library author can completely